cloudnativeessentials/dra-tutorial/README.md

 There is a script that will install kind cluster with 1 control plane and 1 worker node cluster.

 Run the install script:
-Note: the install script will take about 3.5 minutes
+Note: the install script will take about 3.5 minutes and works on RHEL 9

 ``` shell
 curl https://raw.githubusercontent.com/cloudnativeessentials/dra-tutorial/refs/heads/main/install-kind.sh | sh
 ```

 Output:
 ```shell
 This script installs Docker, kind, kubectl, and creates a kind cluster
 This will take several minutes to complete